 Samsung Galaxy S20, S20 Plus, and S20 Ultra updates

 Samsung launched the family of Galaxy S20 phones on February 11, 2020.
-Pre-orders for the devices started on February 21 and the devices will land in stores on March 6.
-Every device in the family will launch with Android 10 out of the box (skinned over with Samsung’s One UI 2.0, of course).
+Pre-orders for the devices started on February 21 and the devices landed in stores on March 6.
+Every device in the family launched with Android 10 out of the box (skinned over with Samsung’s One UI 2.0, of course).

 Samsung has gotten much faster and more regular with software updates as of late.
 We saw the Galaxy S10 and Galaxy Note 10 families get Android 10 in record time for the OEM.
-As such, it’s reasonable to assume the launch of Android 11 will be even faster this year.
-Although we can’t make any promises, it’s likely the Samsung Galaxy S20 update to the newest version of Android will land before 2020 comes to a close.
+Samsung continued its trend with quick updates with the Galaxy S20 series.
+The company has already started rolling out Android 11 and One UI 3.0 to select Galaxy S20 devices.

 Before the Galaxy S20 family of phones even hit store shelves, Samsung already began releasing its first update.
 According to Tizen Help, the update is rolling out to South Korean S20 Ultra devices, and it fixes a few camera issues while also delivering the March Android security patch.
 This means that when you take your Galaxy S20 Ultra out of the box on March 6, there will likely be an update waiting for you.